agilepartner/craft-challenges/culture/video.md

 A video session is a group session where attendees watch videos all together.

 ## Why ?
-It helps to share news about everything.
+It helps to share and discuss about any subject.
 Everyone can share his/her passion/discoveries.

-> Don't limit yourself with tech videos -> Be open mind
+> Don't limit yourself to tech videos, **be open minded**.

 Watching videos in group will help you to create a culture of learning in your company.